sjmog/auth_rails/README.md

 Comes with:

 - Rails
+- RSpec for testing
-- Capybara for web testing
+- Capybara for web interface testing
 - Devise for authentication
 - Postgres for Development & Production